 Read posts by Leo on the Global Counsel blog.

-Ying is an expert in the politics and economics of emerging economies and has a background in international relations, public policy and development that spans Europe, Asia and Africa.
-She has advised UK Prime Ministers and other senior UK politicians, having started her career in the British government where she worked in 10 Downing Street and held a number of roles in the UK Department for International Development in London and in Africa and in 10 Downing Street.
+Ying runs Global Counsel’s Asia team from its office in Singapore.
+Ying has a background in public policy, development and international relations.
+She has advised senior UK politicians including the Prime Minister, having started her career in the British government where she worked in 10 Downing Street and held a number of roles in the UK Department for International Development in London and Africa.

-Tom has more than a decade of experience in the UK Government leading on issues directly affecting the business environment.
-His roles included overseas postings to Vienna and Brussels, where he was responsible for negotiating international agreements on single market regulation and common policies on tax and inward investment.
+Before joining Global Counsel, Tom gained more than a decade of experience in the UK government, including overseas postings to Vienna and Brussels, where he was responsible for negotiating single market regulations and common policies on tax and investment incentives.

 Read posts by Tom on the Global Counsel blog.

 Prior to joining Global Counsel, Kirsty worked for a political consultancy, advising private equity on the political risks of investments and working on a range of deals spanning a variety of sectors and jurisdictions.
-She has worked in UK politics for 4 years, for two former Ministers of State, from the Home Office and the Department of Health.
-She has also worked for the National Audit Office and for policy think tank, ResPublica.
+She has worked in UK politics for four years, for two former Ministers of State, from the Home Office and the Department of Health.
+She has also worked for the National Audit Office and for a policy think tank.

-Elizabeth has over a decade of experience in sustainable land use, climate change, and food security issues.
-Elizabeth has served as a technical adviser to the United Nations Committee on World Food Security (CFS) and to the Food and Agriculture Organization where she has specialised in responsible investment, tenure rights, smallholder engagement, and climate change.
+She has served as an advisor to the United Nations Committee on World Food Security and to the Food and Agriculture Organization of the United Nations, where she specialised in responsible investment, smallholder engagement, migration, and climate change.
 Prior to joining the UN system, Elizabeth held a range of roles working in private consulting, development finance, and environmental advocacy throughout Latin America, Africa, and Asia.
 Elizabeth is also a former Fulbright Fellow.

 Read posts by Daniel on the Global Counsel blog.

 Conan leads Global Counsel’s TMT practice.
 Conan has worked both in Brussels and Whitehall, as a political and legislative adviser.
 Before joining Global Counsel, he was Special Adviser to the British Deputy Prime Minister on technology, trade and the European Union and, prior to this, spent several years as a political adviser in the European Parliament to senior MEPs on international trade and financial services legislation.